What is Service Desk Management: A Comprehensive IT Support Guide

 How The Service Desk Fits Into ITSM And ITIL

-- ITSM is the overall philosophy.
-It's the entire strategic mindset of managing an organization's technology as a collection of services that deliver value to the business.
-Think of it as the strategic blueprint for all IT operations.
+- ITSM represents the overarching philosophy.
+This is the strategic approach of managing technology as a suite of services designed to provide business value.
+View it as the strategic blueprint for all technical operations.

 The Service Desk As A Core ITIL Practice